saisrikark/pproftoggle/README.md

-# dynamic-pprof - in development
+# pproftoggle - in development
 run pprof without restarting your application

 ## Table of Contents